gorkembozbiyik/mytodo/README.md

 Hello!

-This is a sample TODO List App
+This is a sample TODO List App (Project initialization by  Yeoman - Fountain Webapp)

-Project initialization by  Yeoman - Fountain Webapp
+Ready build at build-dist.zip

-LocalStorage currently not working...
+-- LocalStorage currently not working...